SomeRandomGayDudeCalled0rgan/SomeRandomGayDudeCalled0rgan/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

-󠁯•󠁏󠁏Here is where i'll put down more random int things.. strawpages is to get to know me!
+󠁯•󠁏󠁏Here is where i'll put down somewhat important things, remaking strawpage to get 2 know me.

 󠁯•󠁏󠁏I don't and will never mind if you c+h w me, even if i'm busy talking to someone- or if i'm with friends.